-In addition to trendy shops and art galleries, The West Loop is home to a thriving restaurant district on Randolph Street, offering up everything from sushi to haute cuisine.
-In fact, some of the city’s finest restaurants can be found in the West Loop, including the acclaimed Girl and the Goat and Next.
-Residents can also enjoy a range of excellent dining options in nearby Greektown, Fulton Market, and Little Italy.
-The United Center, home of the Chicago Bulls and Blackhawks, is located in the West Loop, as well as Soho House and a growing number of major corporations such as Google.
+The West Loop is home to a thriving restaurant district on Randolph Street, offering up everything from sushi to haute cuisine.
+In fact, some of the city’s finest restaurants and celebrity chefs can be found here.
+And the restaurant scene doesn’t begin and end there, diners enjoy favorites in nearby Greektown, Fulton Market, and Little Italy.

 at 18th St, Ashland, California, Clark/Lake, Clinton, Grand, Illinois Medical District, Jackson, LaSalle, LaSalle/Van Buren, Merchandise Mart, Monroe, Polk, Quincy, Racine, UIC-Halsted, Washington, Washington/Wells, Western

 Milwaukee District West, Milwaukee District North, BNSF Railway, North Central Service, Union Pacific West, Union Pacific North, Union Pacific Northwest, Heritage Corridor, Southwest Service

 at Ogilvie Transportation, Union Station, Western Ave Metra, Halsted St Metra, S Western Ave Metra, Western, Ogilvie Transportation Center

 Click on the market snapshot below to view detailed market trends

 Average Sales Price